Edwards Vacuum: Independent (1919-1967)

-In 1919, physicist Frederick David (F E) Edwards and his father William founded their eponymous business in Camberwell as Edwards Equipment and Services, importing vacuum equipment from Germany's Leybold.
+In 1919, physicist and university lecturer Frederick David Edwards and his father William founded their eponymous business in Camberwell, London, as Edwards Equipment and Services.
+They sold vacuum pumps to research laboratories from the UK, France, Germany and the USA.

-Cut off from its supplier because of World War II, and with German patents voided in the UK, independent manufacturing began in 1939.
-The firm was renamed W Edwards and Co in 1940, then Edwards High Vacuum International Ltd in 1950, and moved to Crawley in 1953.
+When World War II began, German patents were voided in the UK, which meant Edwards was cut off from their suppliers.
+This led the company to begin manufacturing its own products in 1939.
+The firm was rebranded W Edwards and Co in 1940, then Edwards High Vacuum International Ltd in 1950, and moved from London to Crawley in 1953.

-Edwards purchased Italian freeze drying equipment manufacturer Alto Vuoto SpA in 1954, followed by the Shoreham factory of former subcontractor J H Holmes and Son Ltd in 1958.

-In the 1960s the firm listed as a public company; suffered from strike action; F E Edwards died, and after financial difficulties it was sold to BOC.
+Edwards purchased Italian freeze-drying equipment manufacturer Alto Vuoto SpA in 1954, followed by the Shoreham factory of former subcontractor J H Holmes and Son Ltd in 1958.
+In the 1960s the firm listed as a public company and suffered from strike actions.
+Its founder FD Edwards died, and after financial difficulties, the company was sold to BOC.